-National School Lunch Week (NSLW) is a celebration of the federal National School Lunch Program, which provides millions of children a nutritious meal each school day.
+National School Lunch Week (NSLW) is a celebration of the federal National School Lunch Program, which provides nearly 30 million children a nutritious meal each school day.

 NSLW2025 will be observed from October 13 – 17.